Veronica-B/react-github-cards/README.md

 # Git Hub Cards

-This app uses an Git API where if you type in a github user's unsername then they will be added to the list.
+This app uses an Git API where if you type in a github user's username then they will be added to the list.
 The app was built with React components.

 ## Getting Started
 Clone or download this repo onto your local machine, once you have done this, install the node packages.